syncfusion-content/uwp-docs/uwp/TreeMap/ColorMapping.md

 ---
 layout: post
-title: ColorMapping in TreeMap control
+title: ColorMapping in UWP TreeMap control | Syncfusion
-description: ColorMapping
+description: Learn here all about ColorMapping support in Syncfusion UWP TreeMap (SfTreeMap) control and more.
 platform: UWP
 control: TreeMap
 documentation: ug
 ---

-# ColorMapping
+# ColorMapping in UWP TreeMap (SfTreeMap)

 ColorMapping is categorized into four different types such as,